 Itching, hair loss, redness and irritation of the skin, and chewing at the paws or tail may all also be seen in a cat with allergies.
 These symptoms are very common in cats with flea, food, and other environmental allergies.
 The allergens cause the body to be irritated and inflamed which causes a cat to itch and chew at itself in an attempt to relieve the discomfort.
 Hair loss and sometimes even open wounds result.

 Finally, sometimes the gastrointestinal tract is affected by inflammation and irritation due to allergies.
-If this happens, diarrhea and vomiting is seen in about 10 percent of cats with a food allergy.
+If this happens, diarrhea and vomiting can be seen.

 Causes of Allergies in Cats